 Also to consider is low iron.
 Most people don't have a deficiency of iron per se, but rather there is a metabolic issue with supporting iron bio-availability (as we teach in Mineral Mastery).
-In short however, if your copper is bio-unavailable (due to copper toxicity, low ceruloplasmin, etc), your iron will be impaired, and this can also commonly result in hair loss.
+Supplementing too much iron trying to fix a 'deficiency' can end up further impairing your zinc, leading to other problems.
+In short, if your copper is bio-unavailable (due to copper toxicity, low ceruloplasmin, etc), your iron will be impaired, and this can commonly result in hair loss.

 "Copper-bearing IUDs work in several ways to prevent pregnancy.
 The first mechanism of action is the foreign body response.
 A foreign object in the uterus elicits a local inflammatory response....The inflammatory response, which IUDs use to prevent pregnancy, increases with the size of the IUD....
 Copper IUDs have added contraceptive effects due to the presence of copper ions.
 Copper ions are associated with an inflammatory response in the uterus...According to the manufacturers of Paraguard, the most common copper IUD in the US, common side effects of the copper IUDs include cramping and heavier, longer periods.
 There is also an increased risk for pelvic inflammatory disease".
 [Source: https://embryo.asu.edu/pages/copper-intrauterine-device-iud ]

 The risk of uterus perforation is also present, and this side effect risk of the IUD has long been known, albeit brushed under the rug.